 Starting with the egg, they pass through various larval stages in the cocoon.
 The larvae can only eat limited amounts of food, do not yet produce spider silk and they are not yet fully developed motorically.
 In the first phase after hatching from the egg, the small jumping spiders feed exclusively on a yolk sac located on the abdomen.
 The first feeding skin (FH1) is the first stage of the juvenile spiders after the larval stages, in which the jumping spiders hunt and prey on food animals independently.
 After each further moult, the number after the abbreviation FH increases by one.

 Do I need lighting for keeping jumping spiders?

 Jumping spiders are diurnal and hunt their prey by sight.
 For this reason, bright lighting in the terrarium is very important for keeping jumping spiders.
 Without sufficient light, the small spiders are more inactive or may not find their food.
 The lighting time should be about twelve hours per day.
 This can be automated using a timer.
+The temperature may drop to room temperature during the night.
 When choosing lamps, make sure that you use daylight lamps.

 What do I have to keep in mind about the temperature?